ibbles/LearningUnrealEngine/Blueprint function.md

 A Blueprint function is similar to a Blueprint macro.
 A function does an actual call.
 A function can have inputs and outputs.
-They are added in the `Details` Panel in the function's tab when the function execution start node, the purple one, is selected.
+Inputs and outputs are added in the `Details` Panel in the function's tab when the function execution start node, the purple one, is selected.
 Each input and output has a name and a type.
 A function as an `Access Specifier`.
 * Public: Any other Blueprint can call this function.